gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 D-type flip-flops are used for counters, shift-registers and input synchronization.

+#### Real-World D-Type Flip-Flops

+In reality, the actual D-type flip-flops you can buy can be much more complicated than what we have just discussed!

+{{% figure src="nexperia-74hc74-d-flip-flop-logic-diagram.png" width="700px" caption="Logic diagram for 1 of the positive-edge triggered D-type flip-flops in the Nexperia 74HC74 IC.
+Note the complexity![^bib-nexperia-74hc74-ds]" %}}

+The four triangles pointing towards each other are transmission gates (TGs), normally made from one N-channel and one P-channel MOSFET connecting in parallel (with the substrate not connected to the body, to avoid conduction through it's internal diodes).
+Some of the circuitry that seems to serve no purpose (like the two inverters in series on the `D` input) has been presumably added to balance propagation times.

+#### Examples

+The partial part number `74HC74` is a dual D-type CMOS positive-edge triggered flip-flop with set and reset.
+It has balanced propagation delays.
+Orderable variants include the Nexperia [74HC74D](https://assets.nexperia.com/documents/data-sheet/74HC_HCT74.pdf) and Toshiba [74HC74D](https://toshiba.semicon-storage.com/info/74HC74D_datasheet_en_20201117.pdf?did=37138&prodName=74HC74D).

 #### Triggering

 Edge-triggered D flip-flops can be either positive or negative edge triggered.
 Edge-triggered flip-flops are shown by a triangle at the clock input, and negative edge-triggered ones have an additional bubble.
 However, positive-edge triggered is much more common, and standard practice is to make a negative edge triggered flip-flop by adding your own inverting gate on the clock signal.

+{{% note %}}
-NOTE: Adding a inverting gate to the clock signal increasing the propagation delay for that clock input, and will have a significant impact on the operation in high-speed designs.
+Adding an inverting gate to the clock signal increases the propagation delay for that clock input, and will have a significant impact on the operation in high-speed designs.
+{{% /note %}}

 #### Flip-flop MTBF